frederic-perez/AmE-dictionary/data/dictionary.md

 __dinghy__ _n_ :six: (dingy, dingey; Nautical Terms) Any small boat, powered by sail, oars, or outboard motor.
 Also (_esp_ formerly): dingy or dingey.
 __dinking__ _v_
 __dinky__ :two::hammer: _A dinky little community._
+__diopter__ _n_ A unit of measurement of the refractive power of lenses equal to the reciprocal of the focal length in meters.
 __dip__ _v_ :astonished::three::hammer: (dipping) _Unemployment dipped to 5%._ _Sales dip during the summer months._
 __dips__ _n_
 __dipsomania__